ooni/probe-cli/docs/design/dd-003-step-by-step.md

 While the code above is compact, it makes me sad.
 The underpinning reason for my sadness seems to be that, with this tactic, we have lost any code *locality*.
 The code for computing results is *conceptually* far away from the code that collects observations.
-Producing results looks more like writing a compiler for a trace than enhancing the results of individual operations with extra insights.
+Producing results look more like writing a compiler for a trace than enhancing the results of individual operations with extra insights.